Said Nursi: Nur Movement after his death

+Two months after the Nursi's death, on May 27, 1960, a coup overthrew the democratically elected Democrat Party government, ending a period of relative political freedom in Turkey.
+The Prime Minister was executed and Nur movement members were also persecuted.

 In the following years multiple movements came out of the Nur movement including Gülen movement, Okuyucular (Readers) movement, Yeni Asya movement, Yazicilar (Publishers) movement.

 In popular culture

 Published in 1999, Fred Reed's travelogue describes a journey around Turkey in the footsteps of Said Nursi.

 A Turkish film Free Man based on Nursi's biography was made in 2011.